 Tip: This was the only place we visited where you had to pay to use the loo (the equivalent of around £1.50!)
-Bear this in mind if you’re stopping off here.

 Most of the pictures we’d seen of Gullfoss Waterfall were taken in the summer when the surrounding area is lush and green.
 Personally I loved seeing it covered in ice and snow!
 The waterfall is huge and LOUD.
 We could hear it from the car park as soon as we stepped off the bus!

 The visitor centre here is also really nice.
-We’d made sandwiches for lunch, but we grabbed a hot drink from the cafe.
+We’d made sandwiches for lunch, but grabbed a hot drink from the cafe.
 It was a bit expensive (like everything else in Iceland) but not too pricey compared to some of the other tourist areas we visited.

 One of our final stop of the day was the geothermal area in Haukadalur.
 After spending a good few minutes trying to work out how to pronounce Geyser (I’m still not 100% sure!) we wandered over to the Strokkur Geyser.
 This is one of Iceland’s most famous Geysers and it’s pretty much guaranteed to erupt approximately every 7 minutes.
 I managed to get a video, which you can check out on my Instagram here.

 We also stopped at The Icelandic Horse Park Fákasel for 20-minutes on the drive back to Reykjavik.
 The people of Iceland are very proud of their horses.
 It’s illegal to import any other breed to Iceland, so every horse you see has been born there.
 You can spot loads of them grazing in fields as you drive around the countryside.
 They may be small, but they’re stronger and hardier than they look.
-One thing we learnt is not to ever call them ponies!
+One thing we learnt is to never call them ponies!